Malaysian folk religion: Malaysian Chinese Gods

 Tua Pek Kong (大伯公 (Dàbó Gōng), Hakka: Thai phak koong, Hokkien: Tuā-peh-kong, Topekong. lit. "grand uncle") is one of the pantheon of Malaysian Chinese deities.
 He is believed to have arrived in Penang 40 years before Francis Light in 1746.

 Tua Pek Kong is claimed to have been a Hakka named Zhang Li (張理).
 His Sumatra-bound boat was struck by wind and accidentally landed on Penang off Malaysia, which at that time had only 50 inhabitants.
 After his death, the local people began worshipping him and built the Tua Pek Kong temple there.
 Today, Tua Pek Kong is worshipped by Malaysian Chinese throughout the country.
 However, Pek Kong is also a honorific title for Tu Di Gong or the Earth Deity within Chinese community.

 Na Tuk Kong are local guardian spirits worshipped in Malaysia, Singapore and parts of Indonesia, especially Sumatra.
 Na Tuk Kong (earth spirits) in Chinese religionist's perspective, is considered a localised form in the worship of the spirit of the land, along with Tu Di Gong.
 It is also important to note that Datuk Keramat, Datuk Gong and Na Tuk Kong all refer to the same deity.
 For the sake of clarity, the term Datuk, which is universally used to describe the spirit in Malaysia, will be used.

 Chinese folk religion

-Today most of the Chinese population in Malaysia adhere to Mahayana Buddhism, while the rest are Theravada Buddhists, Confucianists, Taoists and a small number of Christians, Muslims and Hindus.
+Today most of the Chinese population in Malaysia adhere to Mahayana Buddhism, while the rest are Theravada Buddhists, Confucians, Taoists and a small number of Christians, Muslims and Hindus.
 Most Chinese Malaysians still adhere to Chinese folk religion (which include ancestral worship) in tandem with mainstream religious practices.

-Small minority of them may have stopped practicing the folk traditions after converting to certain monotheistic religions which aggressively prohibits any form of religious syncretism or folk religion.
+Small minority of them may have stopped practising the folk traditions after converting to certain monotheistic religions which aggressively prohibits any form of religious syncretism or folk religion.
 As is the case in China, the practice of Chinese folk religion is not documented by the government for statistics purpose.
 Thus the number of followers in Malaysia can only be estimated.